mtaruno/SWE-Agent-codegeex/README.md

 Contact person: [John Yang](https://john-b-yang.github.io/) and [Carlos E. Jimenez](http://www.carlosejimenez.com/) (Email: johnby@stanford.edu, carlosej@princeton.edu).

 ## 📝 Citation <a name="citation"></a>

-If you found this work helpful, please consider citing it using the following:
+Also, if you are going to use this work, please also cite their work:
 ```
 @misc{yang2024sweagent,
       title={SWE-agent: Agent-Computer Interfaces Enable Automated Software Engineering},